 Be prepared for many types of bleachers, ALWAYS hard and uncomfortable!
 Blankets and stadium seats will help!
-Sometimes there are no seats at all, so it is a good idea to put your lawn chairs in the car ahead of time.
+Sometimes there are no seats at all so it is a good idea to put your lawn chairs in the car ahead of time.

 When other bands are performing, it is very disrespectful to move about and especially up and down the bleachers or in front of the band.
-Usually there is someone at the ends of the bleachers to stop excessive movement, so be respectful of the position.
+Usually there is someone at the ends of the bleachers to stop excessive movement so be respectful of the position.
 If you see someone moving around when you know they should not be, explain it to them "nicely", they may be new or never told before.

 How to embarrass our kids or to tell them how great they are at competitions: Send them an air gram.
-These can be purchased before the start of the events.
+These are usually purchased for $3.00 each before the start of the events.
 This is an announcement before or after our specific band performs on the field.
 Things like "Way to go freshman"; "Good luck to YOUR KIDS NAME and the flute section" or even things like "Isn't this better then cleaning your room", are typical.
 Be creative, it is your time to shine on them.
 They do hear you and they listen for them.
 A candy gram is another thing to do; these are purchased also for about $2.00.
 These are candy bars that will be sent specifically to your child with a written note on it from you.
 They are usually given to the band director sometime that night and then to the kids either in the bus on return or the next school day.
 Both candy grams and air grams are usually limited to a specific amount per band so please give everyone a chance to buy one.

-Trophies are given at the end of the competitions, so be polite and don't leave after our band performs.
+Trophies are given at the end of the competitions so be polite and don't leave after our band performs.
 Remember we are there to see and support ALL bands.
-One thing to remember is that due to our size, we don't always compete against many other bands in our class.
+One thing to remember is that due to our size we don't always compete against many other bands in our class.
 Sizes are usually less than 25, 25-50, 50-125, and greater than 125.
 Encourage the kids to do their best each time.
 Who knows who might be watching (perhaps a talent scout?
-You never know!
+You never know)!

 For home games, the students will need either a bag dinner, or $$ to buy dinner at the concession stand.
 For away games, the students will need a bag lunch.
 There may not be a concession stand at the away games, however usually snacks are available for purchase.

-Normally at away games, we play a pre-game show and at home games we play during half time.
+Normally at away games, we play a pre-game show and on home games we play during half time.
 If you are late driving to an away game, you may miss the performance.
 Try to be there 30 minutes prior to the game starting.
 On occasion, we may also play during the half time at away games.
 Please note: during away games we play toward the home bleachers.
 Feel free to go to the other side to see the show and then return to our game side when the football game begins.

-Remind your child to keep things together, especially on the bus.
+Remind your child to keep things together especially on the bus.
 Make sure they have all the right things for their uniform before you leave the house and before you leave the parking lot.
-If left on bus or in band room, sometimes there is a small fee to get it back in order to be able to go to the football games or competitions in complete uniform.
+If left on bus or in band room sometimes there is a small fee to get it back in order to be able to go to the football games or competitions in complete uniform.

 Group and individual pictures are usually taken in September before a competition or game.
 They are typically taken without instruments.
 If you would like them to be taken with their instrument, let your child know, so they can tell the photographer that day.